itsa/itsa.github.io/_docs/io/index.md

 ---
 module: io
 version: 0.0.1
+size: 4.19
 maintainer: Marco Asbreuk
 title: Promised I/O
-intro: "This module consist of several files which provide easy IO.
-All modules extend <b>Parcela/io</b> and provide methods by which you can use IO."
+intro: "This module consist of several submodule which provide easy IO.
+All submodules should be merged into IO to extend its features.
+The size is based upon io and io-transfer."
 firstpar: get-started
 ---